 - Educating your audience

-Most businesses want to drive sales with their website.
+Most businesses want to drive sales with their website design.
 However, when you look at this list you might want your website to do all of these things.
 Try to identify one primary goal, and prioritize secondary goals in order of importance.
-Websites that try to be all things to all people all at once often end up confusing visitors, because they aren’t sure what to do next.
+Website designs that try to be all things to all people all at once often end up confusing visitors, because they aren’t sure what to do next.

 For example, if your goal is to generate more leads, keep track of how many requests for quotation you get via your website.
 Tracking software can make this easier, but even a simple Excel spreadsheet will work.
 Once you have a baseline, set a realistic goal for how many leads you want to get from your website each month.

 Let’s go back to the house analogy.
 If you’re building a house, you might only want a 400 square foot tiny house.
 Or you might want a 10,000 square foot mansion.
 You can live in either, but they serve different needs and start at vastly different price points.
-Websites work the same way.
-A basic templated website with a few pages can be quite economical to get up and running.
-Meanwhile, a fully custom website with e-commerce and custom programming can easily cost over $20,000.
+Website designs work the same way.
+A basic templated web design with a few pages can be quite economical to get up and running.
+Meanwhile, a fully custom website design with e-commerce and custom programming can easily cost over $20,000.

-3 Key Questions Every Website Needs to Answer
+3 Key Questions Every Website design Needs to Answer

-Before you can start planning the look and features of your new website, you need to know who you are as a business, who your audience is, and what your message is.
+Before you can start planning the look and features of your new website design, you need to know who you are as a business, who your audience is, and what your message is.
 If you’ve done an overall marketing plan, you probably already have a strong grasp on this.

-For your website, think about answering these three questions for your visitor: Who are you?
+For your web design, think about answering these three questions for your visitor: Who are you?
 Why should I care?
 What do you want me to do?